 Osvaldo Giménez has been our Fintech President since August 2020.
 Prior to this appointment, he was responsible for MercadoPago operations, a position to which he was appointed in February 2004.
 Mr. Giménez joined MercadoLibre in January 2000 as country manager of Argentina and Chile.
 Before joining us, Mr. Giménez was an associate in Booz Allen and Hamilton and worked for Santander Investments in New York.
-Mr. Giménez received a master's in business administration from Stanford University and graduated from Buenos Aires Technological Institute with a bachelor's degree in industrial engineering.
+Mr. Giménez also currently serves as a special advisor in MELI Kaszek Pioneer Corporation (NASDAQ: MEKA).
+He received a master's in business administration from Stanford University and graduated from Buenos Aires Technological Institute with a bachelor's degree in industrial engineering.